00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 27:08 There's already a bit of a challenge, I think, on teams to have complete buy-in on making sure the software is self-evaluating.

-27:16 You know, like some people will check in code that breaks the build, but they're kind of like, YOLO, whatever, other people really, you know, Somehow they really want the build to work.
+27:16 You know, like some people will check in code that breaks the build, but they're kind of like yellow, whatever.

 27:25 So it's their job to kind of chase that person down and make them fix it.

-27:33 It just changes to the code makes it sort of adds this, these breaking builds.
+27:33 It just changes to the code, makes it sort of adds this, these breaking builds.

 27:37 But if the code is flaky, all of a sudden you can start to see CI as an annoyance because it tells you something's wrong.